 - Make up a poster showing the dataset for the class.
-Use the five headings: Name, Gender, Preferred Hand, Left Hand Reaction Time, Right Hand Reaction Time.
-That is, place these headings at the top of 5 columns, and beneath them list the relevant data values of the variables for the class.
+Use the three headings: Name, Gender, Reaction Time.

-- Go back to the website: http://www.censusatschool.org.nz/ and have the students use the random sampler to obtain data for a random sample of 20, year 8, female students from the South Island.
-Click on "get a random sample" under the "data" heading.
-Fill in the variables and choose the reaction time question called "Speedster".
-Students will be able to choose the format for their data; Excel may be an easy option for them to use.
+- Go to http://www.censusatschool.org.nz/ and have the students download data for a random sample of 20, year 8, female students from the South Island.
 Ask the class why the selection of the data set is random and why might random selection be important.

-- Find the information about preferred hand and left and right hand reaction times in the random data set.
+- Find the information about reaction times in the random data set.
 Select and print this information.

 - Now have the students repeat the whole process of taking a random selection for exactly the same group of students: South Island, Year 8 Females.
 Compare the two printouts.
 Note that they are different.
 The purpose of doing this a second time is to convince the students that a different sample is taken each time a random selection is taken.
 If necessary take a third sample.

 In this session students will learn how to form questions about reaction times, and how to statistically process their own ‘reaction time’ data.